TiBOcode/astrotibo/src/content/notes/index.md

 ---
-title: Welcome to the Ukulele Improvisation Guide
+title: Hey there, explorer!
 ---

-Hey there, explorer!
-You've at the gates of a world where music, life, and everything in between collide in the most beautiful way.
-This is where we break the rules, embrace creativity, and learn to speak through our Ukuleles.
+ You're at the gates of a maze where music, life, and everything in between collide in the most beautiful way.
+This is where we break the rules, embrace creativity, and learn.

-### Before you dive in, here's the deal:
+### Before you step in, here's the deal:

 1. All content here is 100% free.
 Yep, you read that right.
-2. This isn't your average website. [non-linear website designed to make learning feel like play.](nonlinear)
+2. This isn't your average website.
+It's a non-linear website designed to make learning feel like play.
-3. There's no "right" way to explore.
-Let your curiosity be your guide!
+3. Is it a Maze... or is it a Guide?
+It's a Maze that lets your own curiosity be the guide!
+There's "no right or wrong" here

-One simple rule: Just let your curiosity and interest guide you from clicks to clicks until you find your way back home.
+If you want to learn more, click here to [explore why non linear website makes learning more efficient](nonlinear).
+One Simple Rule: Just let your curiosity and interest guide you from clicks to clicks until you find your way back home.

-<audio src="/audio/UkuleleTest" controls></audio>
+<audio src="/audio/UkuleleTest.mp3" controls></audio>

 - - -

-# Wait... is it a Maze or a Guide?
+# Master Ukulele Improvisation
-[The journey to learn about Ukulele Improvisation always begins here](guide).
-Feeling lost?
-No problem!
-This page is your home base 👉 come back anytime to start fresh.
+[100% of the content to learn Ukulele Improvisation always begins with this link](guide).
+That's the path you will follow whenever you want to start fresh with a different route.

 ---
 # Support this one man Project